 Lastly, once the necessary corrections are made, sutures are placed to close the incisions and the nose is bandaged appropriately.

-A neck lift is an outpatient procedure, so patients are typically able to go home the same day.
-Swelling and bruising at the site of the incisions are normal.
+A rhinoplasty is an outpatient procedure, so patients are typically able to go home the same day.
+Midface swelling and bruising are normal.
 It is very important to follow all instructions given by your surgeon, including medications, wound care, and follow-up appointments.

-The sutures are usually removed within a few days of the procedure.
-In the interim, patients should keep their head elevated slightly and avoid bending or twisting their neck excessively.
-Do not apply ice directly to the neck or chin because it can reduce blood flow in the affected areas.
+The sutures are removed during a follow-up appointment.
+In the interim, patients should keep their head elevated.
+Do not apply ice directly to the swelling, because it can reduce blood flow in the affected areas.

-Swelling and bruising typically go away within a few weeks.
-The full results of a neck lift will be visible within a month after the procedure.
+Swelling and bruising typically go away over time.
+The full results of rhinoplasty will be visible after all swelling goes down.

-The average cost of a neck lift in the United States is approximately $4,500, according to the American Society of Plastic Surgeons.
+The average cost of rhinoplasty in the United States is approximately $5,125, according to the American Society of Plastic Surgeons.
 However, this figure will vary depending on geographic location, the plastic surgeon, and your aesthetic goals.

 At the Plastic Surgery Clinic of Chicago, we will provide you with a detailed cost breakdown during the initial consultation.
-Most health insurance providers do not cover any of the costs associated with a neck lift, so if necessary, speak with your plastic surgeon about potential financing options.
+Most health insurance providers do not cover any of the costs associated with rhinoplasty, so if necessary, speak with your plastic surgeon about potential financing options.